 Trump, pressed on Kavanaugh, tries to turn tables on ‘holier than thou’ Dems

-President Trump on Monday sought to the turn the tables on Senate Democrats acting “holier-than-thou” over Supreme Court nominee Brett Kavanaugh's drinking and behavior in school, saying many of them “are not angels” themselves.
+President Trump on Monday sought to turn the tables on Senate Democrats acting “holier-than-thou” over Supreme Court nominee Brett Kavanaugh's drinking and behavior in school, saying many of them “are not angels” themselves.

 “I watched the senators on the Democrat side and I thought it was a disgrace,” Trump said of last week’s hearing with Kavanaugh over allegations of sexual assault.
 “And partially because I know them.
 I know them too well.
 And you know what?
 They are not angels.”